diego-init/pagehub/docs/blog/posts/ai_agent_tutorial.md

 Before diving into more complex applications, let’s take a moment to introduce the topic.
 This way, we can get comfortable with the terms and concepts we'll be working with!

-This tutorial is inspired by the fantastic course put together by [HuggingFace](https://huggingface.co/learn/agents-course/unit0/introduction)!
+This tutorial is a summmary of [HuggingFace](https://huggingface.co/learn/agents-course/unit0/introduction) Course on Agents - Unit 1.

 ## What’s an AI Agent, Anyway?